 As of Thursday, according to the Sheriff's Office, charges had not been filed in the crash.

-Update 9/12/19: The driver involved in Tuesday's crash that killed a pastor and his wife was driving a stolen pickup, a Knox County Sheriff's Office report shows.
+Update 9/12/19: The driver involved in Tuesday's crash that killed a pastor and his wife on Mascot Road was driving a stolen pickup, a Knox County Sheriff's Office report shows.

 The driver of the stolen 1999 Chevrolet was identified as Mekiah T. Davis.
 Austin W. Tipton rode in the truck with him, according to the report.